ampache/ampache/docs/DISABLED-ITEMS.md

 `get_newest_sql()`, `get_recent_sql()` and `get_top_sql()`.
-Two things there are deliberate: the top list leaves it out while writing the `cache_object_count` rows, because that cache is read by everybody afterwards and a run made under no level would freeze a truncated list for the whole instance; and a disk served from that cache is not filtered, since the cached row holds the disk id and not the album's.
+Two things there are deliberate: the top list leaves it out while writing the `cache_object_count` rows, because that cache is read by everybody afterwards and a run made under no level would freeze a truncated list for the whole instance; and a disk read back from that cache is keyed on the disk id, so the condition resolves it through `album_disk` to reach the album holding the flag rather than comparing a disk id to an album id.

 The artist page reads `AlbumRepository::getByArtist()`, and the api and upnp listings of the same thing read `getAlbumByArtist()`; neither goes through a browse, so both apply the condition themselves, level